Kabbalah Centre: Controversy and criticism

-In November 2015, the centre was ordered to pay $42,500 damages to one of its former students after it was found to have been negligent in the supervision of one of its co-directors, Yehuda Berg, who had caused emotional distress to the student.
+In November 2015, the centre was ordered to pay $42,500 damages to one of its former students after it was found to have been negligent in the supervision of one of its co-directors, Yehuda Berg.
+Yehuda Berg, who is the founders' son, was found liable for emotional distress after a female member of the center acussed him of sexual harassment and coercive drug pushing.